csesoc/comp1511-revision-t1-2022/5-caketransport/readme.md

 ## Explanation 1

+It is possible for the first cake to slide up and the second to slide down, however it is not possible for the first cake to slide down and the second to slide up.
-Since the two cakes cannot slide freely up and down, the correct output is "Collision!"
+There the correct output is `Collision!`